schatt/6layer/Development/AI_AGENT_v6.4.0.md

 ## 🎯 Quick Start

 1. Confirm the project is on **v6.4.0** (see `Package.swift` comment or release tags).
+2. **📚 Start with the Sample App**: See `Development/Examples/TaskManagerSampleApp/` for a complete, canonical example of how to structure a real app using SixLayer Framework correctly.
-2. Understand that **Design System Bridge** enables mapping external design tokens to SixLayer components.
+3. Understand that **Design System Bridge** enables mapping external design tokens to SixLayer components.
-3. Know that **SixLayerTestKit** provides comprehensive testing utilities for consumers.
+4. Know that **SixLayerTestKit** provides comprehensive testing utilities for consumers.
-4. Know that **CloudKit service** is now available with delegate pattern for CloudKit operations.
+5. Know that **CloudKit service** is now available with delegate pattern for CloudKit operations.
-5. Know that **Notification service** provides unified notification management across platforms.
+6. Know that **Notification service** provides unified notification management across platforms.
-6. Know that **Security & Privacy service** handles biometric authentication, encryption, and privacy permissions.
+7. Know that **Security & Privacy service** handles biometric authentication, encryption, and privacy permissions.
-7. Know that **framework localization** is now fully supported with automatic string localization.
+8. Know that **framework localization** is now fully supported with automatic string localization.
-8. Know that **cross-platform font extensions** provide unified font API.
+9. Know that **cross-platform font extensions** provide unified font API.
-9. Know that **additional semantic colors** have been added to ColorName enum.
+10. Know that **additional semantic colors** have been added to ColorName enum.
-10. Know that **custom value views** are available for display fields.
+11. Know that **custom value views** are available for display fields.
-11. Apply TDD, DRY, DTRT, and Epistemology rules in every change.
+12. Apply TDD, DRY, DTRT, and Epistemology rules in every change.

 ## 🆕 What's New in v6.4.0